Sahana-manjunath1995/College_api_project/readme.md

    This project aims at creating website for retrieving information regarding students, teachers and library.
 I have used Flask for creating endpoints and a flask-sqlalchemy library to create table modules and run SQL queries, finally containerizing the application and its deployment in docker.
 API documentation is done by using swagger.

-## system design for Flask-MYSQL college web application
+## System design for Flask-MYSQL college web application
 ![image](https://user-images.githubusercontent.com/115713117/223188858-96928c72-42a2-4f0f-b444-74e18639c267.png)